 He never says: "I will give you, ethnic Israelites, the land of Israel."
 Rather He says something far more radical - far more subversive -- far more Godlike in my view.
 He says: IF you visit those imprisoned...act mercifully to the widow and the orphan...welcome the stranger in your midst...tend the sick...do justice and love mercy ....and perform various other tasks...THEN YOU WILL BE MY PEOPLE AND THIS LAND WILL BE YOUR LAND.
 So "my people" is not ethnic -- it is transactional.
 We are God's people not by birth but by a way of behaving, that is ethical, kind and just.
 And we STOP being "God's people" when we are not ethical, kind and just.

 She is not quite correct when she says “my people” is not ethnic.
-Jews are God’s chosen, what they don’t generally realize is that being chosen doesn’t necessarily mean one is chosen for a good thing.
+Jews are God’s chosen, but being chosen does not necessarily mean one is chosen for a good thing.
 Jews are God’s chosen in that He gave them many scriptures and throughout the centuries continuously sent them new prophets to guide them back to the Straight Path.
 He chose them for a specific test.
 Their being chosen is not just a privilege, it is both a privilege and a heavy burden.
-If they reject God despite being chosen, God sends the most terrible punishment on them, like He has done many times throughout history.
+If they reject God despite being chosen, God sends the most terrible punishments on them, like He has done many times throughout history.
 Many Jews forget the burden and choose to enjoy the privilege of thinking of themselves as God’s chosen elite.

 Our relationship with God is contractual.
 If we obey, He supports us.
 If we disobey, He stops supporting us and subjects us to unfriendly powers.